Which travel vaccines do I need?

 People who have not been vaccinated against mumps, rubella and measles or have not had these diseases should have the MMR vaccine.
 This is the case even when not travelling, but is particularly important when travelling to countries where mumps, rubella and measles are more common than in Norway.
 These include countries in Western Europe.
 If adults contract these diseases, the risk of serious illness is greater than for children.
 Rubella in pregnancy can cause serious harm to the foetus.

-Children who will stay for a long time in countries with a high incidence of infectious diseases in their first year of life may need to begin vaccination earlier than normal and be given doses with shorter intervals to achieve two or three doses of DTP-IPV-Hib vaccine and pneumococcal disease vaccine before departure.
+Children who will stay for a long time in countries with a high incidence of infectious diseases in their first year of life, may need to begin vaccination earlier than normal.
+They may be given doses with shorter intervals to achieve two or three doses of DTP-IPV-Hib vaccine and pneumococcal disease vaccine before departure.
 If necessary, the first dose can be given at 6 weeks of age and the interval between the first and second dose can be reduced to four weeks.
 This means that the child must be vaccinated using the four dose programme.
 The interval between the second and third dose can be as short as 4-8 weeks and the fourth dose is given a year after the third dose.
 The MMR-vaccine can be given from 9 months of age, but doses given before 12 months of age should be repeated at 15 months.

 3. Risk groups for influenza and pneumococcal disease